geeksradar/monitoring/gtmatrix-script/README.md

 # GTmetrix Script

-* gtmetrix.py : Primary script
+* gtmetrix.py: Primary script

-* send.py : Script to send email
+* send.py: Script to send email

-* account.json : List of account with GTmetrix API
+* account.json: List of accounts with GTmetrix API

 * gtmetrix.csv: Script will send this CSV in the email